Small-scale demixing in confluent biological tissues

+{\it Antibodies and inhibitors} \\ Primary antibodies used in this study: rat monoclonal against ZO-1 (hybridoma supernatant~\cite{Stevenson}, clone R26.4C); rat monoclonal against JAM-A (1:300, clone H2O2-106-7-4, kind gift from Sandra Iden).
+Secondary antibodies were species-specific antibodies conjugated with either AlexaFluor 488, 594 or 647, used at a dilution of 1:500 for immunofluorescence (Molecular Probes, Life Technologies).\\

+{\it Microscopy}\\ Confocal images were obtained with a Leica TCS SP8, equipped with a white light laser and gateable hybrid detectors (HyDs).
+Objectives used with this microscope: PlanApo 63x, 1.4 NA.
+Epifluorescence images were obtained with a Leica DMI6000.
+Objectives used with this microscope: PlanApo 63x, 1.4 NA; PlanApo 20x, 0.75 NA.\\

+{\it Image processing and analysis}\\ Quantification of cell shapes: Keratinocyte cell shapes were analyzed 2 hours after Ca$^{2+}$ switch and induction of cell-cell junction formation.
+Cell-cell boundaries were labeled by staining for one of two early cell-cell junction markers ZO-1 or JAM-A. Images were analyzed using Fiji~\cite{Schindelin}.
+Cell-cell boundaries were delineated manually using the polygon tool and perimeter and area were measured to calculate the shape index as described above.

+Keratinocyte demixing: Leica Imaging Files (LIF) were analyzed using cell profiler 3.1.9~\cite{McQuin}.
+Nuclei of cells were identified and nuclei areas were used to measure green fluorescence to discriminate between green and red cells.\\

-Systems with small $D_{eff}$ are more solid-like, while systems with large $D_{eff}$ are more fluid-like.
-In practice, we use a threshold of $0.01$ to distinguish between these different behaviors, in line with previous work~\cite{Bi2016a}.\\ \textbf{Code availability:} The codes are programmed using open source cellGPU code available at \href{https://gitlab.com/dmsussman/cellGPU}{https://gitlab.com/dmsussman/cellGPU}.\\ \textbf{Data availability:} The data that support the findings of this study are available from the corresponding authors upon reasonable request. \\ \textbf{ Acknowledgments} We would like to thank Matthias Merkel for useful discussions.
-This work was supported by NSF-POLS-1607416 (MCM, MLM, JMS) and Simons Foundation-454947 (MLM) and Simons Foundation-342345 (MCM).
-All authors also acknowledge support of the Syracuse University Soft and Living Matter Program.\\ \textbf{ Author contributions}: All authors conceived the study; P.S. conducted the simulations; all authors interpreted the results and wrote the paper.\\ \textbf{ Additional information}: \\ \textbf{Competing interests:} The authors declare no competing financial or non-financial interests.
+\textbf{Code availability:} The codes are programmed using open source cellGPU code available at \href{https://github.com/sussmanLab/cellGPU}{https://github.com/sussmanLab/cellGPU}.\\ \textbf{Data availability:} The data that support the findings of this study are available from the corresponding authors upon reasonable request. \\ \textbf{ Acknowledgments} We would like to thank Matthias Merkel for useful discussions.
+This work was supported by NSF-POLS-1607416 (MCM, MLM, JMS) NSF-DMR-1352184 (MLM), Simons Foundation-454947 (MLM), Simons Foundation-342345 (MCM), SFB 829 A1 (CM), SPP1782 (CM), NI 1234/6 (CM).
+SP, DMS, MLM, and JMS also acknowledge support of the Syracuse University Soft and Living Matter Program and BioInspired Syracuse.\\ \textbf{ Author contributions}: All authors conceived the study; P.S. conducted the simulations; M.R. and A.M. conducted experiments; P.S., D.M.S., A.F.M. and M. R. contributed to the analysis; all authors interpreted the results and wrote the paper.\\ \textbf{ Additional information}: \\ \textbf{Competing interests:} The authors declare no competing financial or non-financial interests.